| Threats that Await Teenage Pedestrians on the RoadMANY people don’t seem to realize that they need to be always aware of

 the car so much these days that they don't get much experience of actually

+being a pedestrian.
 In a car-based culture, even adults lose their sound pedestrian sense

 over time.